eddLai/Exoskeleton-Control-Note/documents/Simulation/CEINMS/overview of CEINMS.md

 ref.
 - Neuromusculoskeletal modeling: estimation of muscle forces and joint moments and movements from measurements of neural command
+- An emg-driven musculoskeletal model to estimate muscle forces and knee joint moments in vivo
+-

 ---
 ### contraction dynamics